An Experiment with AI Book Translation: “The Mistakes That Make Us” in 31 Languages

 Update: The book is now a Shingo Publication Award Recipient!

-I don't have a good reason for not publishing that one using the LeanPub “publish early and often to get feedback” model.
+I didn't have a good reason not to publish that one using the LeanPub “publish early and often to get feedback” model.

 I've used LeanPub to run experiments: